Zohra Drif: Arrest and imprisonment

 Prior to her arrest, Drif was aware of the fact she was increasingly pursued by colonial authorities and from April 1957 she had had close calls with capture.
-Furthermore, the capture of those close to Drif including her friend Djamila Boupacha further made her aware and cautious to the possibility of capture.
+Furthermore, the capture of those close to Drif including her friend Djamila Bouhired further made her aware and cautious to the possibility of capture.

 Drif's final safe house was on 4 rue Canton which she moved to in April 1957 and stayed in until her eventual capture and arrest on 22 September 1957.
 Drif was arrested alongside her colleague and military chief of the ZAA's Yacef Saâdi.
-Saâdi and Drif was taken by Villa Nador In the centre of Algiers.
+Saâdi and Drif were taken by Villa Nador In the centre of Algiers.
 She was interviewed by the Colonial Authorities and held in solitary confinement but never subjected to the brutal torture methods synonymous with the regime.

 In August 1958, Drif was sentenced to 20 years of hard labour by the military tribunal of Algiers for terrorism, and was locked up in the women's section of the Barbarossa prison.
 After her initial imprisonment, she was transferred between various French prisons.
 She published a 20-page treatise, entitled The death of my brothers (French: la Mort de mes frères), in 1960, while still in prison.
 Drif was eventually pardoned by Charles de Gaulle on the occasion of Algerian independence in 1962.
 During her time in prison however, Drif had continued her legal studies.